siliushi/pagination/README.md

 # pagination
    Pagination is a front page plugin, do not rely on any JS Library.
+Support es6   paginationEs6.js
 [demo](http://baixuexiyang.github.io/pagination/)
 # Install
 + in your html, you just do like this